samanthavholmes/Mini-Twitter-React/README.md

   ]
   ```

-`/search/:hashtag` returns the 50 most recent tweets associated with the given hashtag, with a format similar to the `/recent` endpoint.
+`GET /tweets/search/:hashtag` returns the 50 most recent tweets associated with the given hashtag, with a format similar to the `/recent` endpoint.
 Will return an empty body with a status code of 404 if the hastag does not exist.

-`POST /tweets/create` creates a new a tweet and associates it with the specified hashtags, if provided.
+`POST /tweets` creates a new a tweet and associates it with the specified hashtags, if provided.
 Hashtags that did not previously exist are also created. a request body should take this format:

   ```
     "tweet":